25 June 2026

 Intestacy

-The priority in which the estate is dealt with is similar to that in deciding who can administer an intestate estate, but depends on a number of circumstances, such as the number of surviving children.
+The priority in which the estate is dealt with is similar to that in deciding who can administer an intestate estate, but it depends on a number of circumstances, such as the number of surviving children.
 If there are no living relatives, the estate of the deceased ultimately passes to the Crown.

 It is essential to ensure that the necessary safeguards are in place so that your assets are dealt with in accordance with your wishes, prior to your death, and it is therefore advisable to ensure your will is kept current and up to date.

-Kew Law has a dedicated and experienced team of wills and probate solicitors, with the knowledge and expertise to prepare or review your will, and provide specialist advice in relation to dealing with the estate of a loved one.
+Kew Law has a dedicated and experienced team of Wills and probate solicitors, with the knowledge and expertise to prepare or review your Will, and provide specialist advice in relation to dealing with the estate of a loved one.

 Book your Initial Consultation